Yummy hummus! (Yummus?)buy prednisone online cheap

 Most hummus recipes call for tahini, which is a sesame paste.
 (Think of peanut butter, but instead of grinding peanuts, you grind sesame seeds to make tahini.)
 In small doses, it’s not so bad for you, but it is high in fat (healthy fats, mind you) and I think my hummus recipe is so perfect as-is, so I typically omit tahini.
 But every now and then I’ll add a teaspoon to the mix.
 Try it both ways and see what you prefer!

 This hummus recipe is so, stinkin’ easy to whip together.
 I’ve been making it for years, and somehow (for no good reason!)
 I haven’t gotten around to posting it.
-A few weeks ago one of my friends asked me for my hummus recipe to make for a friend’s bridal shower.
-He made the hummus along with my guacamole and pico de gallo.
+A few weeks ago one of my friends asked me for my hummus recipe to make for a friend’s bridal shower. buy prednisone along with my buy prednisone online for dogs.
 The hummus was such a huge hit at the party, so I decided it was time to share it with all of you.

 The beautiful thing is that you can customize the consistency and flavors to be however you prefer.
 The base of my hummus is chickpeas, lemon zest, lemon juice, olive oil, salt, water and paprika.
 But you can add other fun ingredients like garlic, cumin or parsley to add even more flavor.
 I love this dip so much, that sometimes I seriously just dig in with a spoon.
 The lemon zest makes this irresistible.